 Apache and Nginx are close rivals, and in fact they are spiritually much closer to each other than either is to IIS.
 Nginx’s major selling points are its blazing request-processing speed and its light weight.
 Apache can’t match it on performance but is much more established, has proper organizational support (Apache Software Foundation) instead of relying solely on the user community, and excellent security, a much larger feature-set (including masses of documentation).
 And unlike Nginx, Apache is fully supported on Windows.

 However, one thing to keep in mind when comparing Nginx vs. Apache is that it doesn’t always have to be an either/or decision.
 Several webmasters combine the two in a hybrid solution that takes advantage of each one’s strengths.
-For example, you could use Nginx in front of Apache as a reverse proxy for serving static content, for SSL termination, or in other combinations and configurations depending on your requirements.
+For example, you could use Nginx in front of Apache as a reverse proxy (a type of proxy server) for serving static content, for SSL termination, or in other combinations and configurations depending on your requirements.